try-supernova/developer-learn/README.md

-# open99-docs
+# developer-learn

-open99-docs is a documentation site for open99.
+developer-learn is a documentation site for pluto developers.